 Just then, Kal-El confronts and accuses him of discreetly damaging the bridge and setting it up to make our hero look bad.
 Lex nonchalantly dismisses the claim as he demands for proof.
 As such, Superman uses his Heat Vision to dislodge the Kryptonite Crystal from Luthor’s war-suit as it plunges into the river.
 Afterwards, Kal-El tells Lex that the next time he puts Metropolis in danger, he swears to not hold back.
 We then cut to “a few days later” as Superman shows up with the Kryptonite inside a lead box as he tells Batman that he felt like obliterating Luthor, but thankfully didn’t.
 Worried that he’ll be unable to control himself some day, he decides to give Bruce the radioactive rock as a safety precaution.
 From there, the flashback ends as Batman exclaims that he never had to use it since Kal-El kept himself under control with Cyborg agreeing with him in that their deceased friend showed “what it means to be human”.
 Just then, they’re met upon by Cyborg Superman who offers to help rebuild the Hall of Justice.
 However, our heroes politely decline as he proceeds to fly off.
 And so, the league members wonder why this new Superman is rubbing them the wrong way as the series ends with Batman admitting that he considered exposing the guy to the Kryptonite before wondering if it would affect any of the other Supermen as well.

 Overall, this is a mainly well-told series of events despite a couple of hiccups.
 Superman’s four-part tale makes the most sense within the context of the film.
 After all, there’s a space between him confronting Lex on possibly supplying Intergang with Apokoliptian tech and him training alongside Wonder Woman.
 This episodic format allows him to confront certain members of his rogues gallery while also allowing them to be a part of this universe.
 Not only that, but it was unexpectedly nice that Toymaster (a minor foe from the Teen Titans’ first appearance in the series) got some development to justify his existence and even (most likely) tie him in to another familiar adversary.
 His foes are able to make it tough for him, but he’s ultimately able to defeat them with his ingenuity, or in the case of Lobo, find some common ground in order to take out the real enemy.
-With some good pacing, consistent art work and some nice action throughout, the opening arc is the most rock-solid of the bunch.
+With some good pacing, consistent artwork and some nice action throughout, the opening arc is the most rock-solid of the bunch.
 Jimmy Olsen’s tale is interesting since it interweaves throughout the majority of the movie.
 In the animated feature, he shows up to take Superman and Bibbo’s picture and then doesn’t show up again until Doomsday is within striking distance of Metropolis.
 Here, he gets to prove himself to us by demonstrating some detective work and display his skills beyond a camera.
 He struggles with his superiors constantly overlooking him due to his youthful age (despite Perry White wanting to place some faith in him, yet he can’t because of higher authority) as he risks himself to find some connection with Intergang’s acquisition of otherworldly weapons and even handles himself fairly well when he’s captured & used as bait for Superman.
-However, his struggles against the nefarious group gets dropped when Doomsday comes into the picture.
+However, his struggle against the nefarious group gets dropped when Doomsday comes into the picture.
 I wish that Jimmy could have completed his own assignment so that he could have gotten the respect that he deserves.
 It could have also had its own way of transitioning into the film’s climactic tussle in order to signify the completion of his arc, instead of dropping it altogether to get us back into the movie’s narrative.
 Also, this has an artistic snafu that it partly shares with the final arc.
-I mentioned it when Sawyer and Turpin were colored differently that what they ultimately looked like in the film, but Wonder Woman is also apart of this.
-Here, she more resembles her final New 52 outfit instead of what she regularly wore throughout the animated movie series series, which also had thigh-high boots, long sleeves and a collar that helped cover her cleavage.
-There’s also some minor color differences in certain clothes, but that’s on the small-end of the complaint spectrum.
+I mentioned it when Sawyer and Turpin were colored differently than what they ultimately looked like in the film, but Wonder Woman is also a part of this.
+Here, she more resembles her final New 52 outfit instead of what she regularly wore throughout the animated movie series, which also had thigh-high boots, long sleeves and a collar that helped cover her cleavage.
+There are also some minor color differences in certain clothes, but that’s on the small end of the complaint spectrum.
 In the end, Olsen’s tale is fairly decent since it gives the Daily Planet’s signature photographer something to do in this overall universe, but it would have felt more complete had his initial investigation had a sense of resolution.
 Finally, we have the last tale where certain Justice League members reminisce about Superman and his past heroics.
 Flash was the best in displaying Kal-El’s ingenuity within heroism while Aquaman’s tale showed some nice heroics with an unexpected ally.
-Batman’s tale doesn’t have too much of Superman boarding with his dark side due to the length of the final issue, since it’s not really exploring that outside of Luthor taunting him with his plan of looking better that our hero.
+Batman’s tale doesn’t have too much of Superman wrestling with his dark side due to the length of the final issue, since it’s not really exploring that outside of Luthor taunting him with his plan of looking better that our hero.
 This concept would have worked much more significantly had this been in a series that allowed it to flourish and building on Kal-El’s inner evil.
 As for Wonder Woman’s tale, her story is probably the most problematic.
 This is mainly because it conflicts with the events of “War”, since within this continuity, she first meets Superman while they were saving the President and the First Lady when Air Force One gets attacked by Parademons.
 This was also when Darkseid began his invasion, which is why Diana’s statement of pictures of her & Kal-El that were taken “a few days before the sky ripped open” is at odds with what went down in that film.
 Not only that, but it shows that Superman began a budding relationship with Lois after saving her from the Parademons.
 However, he and Wondey were still dating in “Throne Of Atlantis” and in “Justice League Vs. Teen Titans”, so the retroactive discovery that she makes there is problematic in hindsight.
 While Jimmy’s tale flirted with the continuity of its movie and didn’t raise too many eyebrows since it mainly told its story within the timeline of events, Diana’s tale is bound to cause some head scratching for anyone who’s been following this string of films since the beginning.
 Despite that problematic issue, the overall package is still worth reading since Louise Simonson mainly manages to weave three satisfying tales over 12 issues and the different art styles never severely clash with each other.
 Because of the short length of each issue, it makes for a somewhat quick read that leaves the patron with a mostly satisfying compliment to its movie counterpart.
 While it’s not a prequel comic in the traditional sense (in that it tells a tale that helps in setting up proper elements from the film), it’s still a companion piece that’s worthy of exploring so that one can get an added taste to the life & death of Big Blue himself.

 Superman (created by Jerry Siegel and Joe Shuster) and all related characters are owned by DC Comics.